What to Do if you Need a Nominee Director for Your Company?

 Nominee Director – Job Requirements

 Although appointing a nominee director is optional, it is still legitimate.
-Setting a nominee director is quite similar to selecting a real director.
+Setting a nominee director is quite similar to selecting a nominee secretary or real director.
 A nominee director:

 - Should be a natural person